McIntosh-Lab/tvb_demo/README.md

 ### Job Submission (Multiple simulations)
 With Job Submission, you can send multiple simulations to be run on multiple compute nodes.
 See here https://docs.alliancecan.ca/wiki/Running_jobs for more documentation on running jobs on Compute Canada.

+1. `module load scipy-stack`

+2. `. ~/TVB/virtual_aging_brain/env/bin/activate`

-1. `cd ~/TVB/tvb_demo`
+3. `cd ~/TVB/tvb_demo`

-2. Edit simulation configurations in `model_montbrio.py` to your needs.
+4. Edit simulation configurations in `model_montbrio.py` to your needs.
 Pay attention to lines commented with "TO EDIT".
 Line 11 is especially important, as you will need to specify how your Structural Connectivity (SC) matrix files are named.

-3. Edit job submitter `./batch_job_submitter.sh` to your needs.
+5. Edit job submitter `./batch_job_submitter.sh` to your needs.
 Pay attention to lines commented with "TO EDIT".

-4. Submit jobs.
+6. Submit jobs.
 Sample usage: `./batch_job_submitter.sh 1.65 2.05 25 0.02 0.05 7 param.txt /path/to/log_dir subjects.txt`.
 Run `./batch_job_submitter.sh` for help.